Skip To Main Content

 Rob King

-Rob King inducted into Kennesaw State Hall of Fame.
+Rob King is inducted into the Kennesaw State Hall of Fame.

 August 28, 2023 - Forever Remembered

 Just one year after King's induction, the 2003 team reserved their spot in Kennesaw State immortality.
-The squad ended the season with the program's first Division II National Championship, finishing the season with a 25-1-0 season.
-The Owls never lost a conference game in Division II and recorded a .962 winning percentage in 2003, the second highest in program history.
-KSU not only became the first-ever program to win a national championship in its first two years of existence, they also were the first team to not allow a single goal in the NCAA Division II tournament.
+The squad ended the season with the program's first Division II National Championship, finishing the season with a 25-1-0 record.
+The Owls never lost a DII conference game and recorded a .962 winning percentage in 2003, the second highest in program history.
+The Owls not only became the first-ever program to win a national championship in its first two years of existence, they also were the first team to not allow a single goal in the NCAA Division II tournament.
 Click Here

 2003 WSOC

-KSU's 2003 National Championship team earns their place in the Hall of Fame.
+KSU's 2003 National Championship team earns its place in the Hall of Fame.

-In February of this year, former associate head coach Chris Cahill was named Kennesaw State's third head coach in the program's 16-year history.
-Cahill accrued 14 years of coach experience with his final stop being at Middle Tennessee State where he spent nearly a decade as an associate head coach.
+In February 2024, former associate head coach Chris Cahill was named Kennesaw State's third head coach in the program's 22-year history.
+Cahill accrued 14 years of coaching experience with his final stop being at Middle Tennessee where he spent nearly a decade as an associate head coach.
 He is familiar with KSU as he served as an Assistant to the Director of Student-Athlete Services in 2008.
-The Cahill era will begin this upcoming fall.
 Click Here

 Chris Cahill